tmsdkeys/fluent-dual-erc20-with-AMM/README.md

    - Bob: 5,000 tokens of each type (swapper)
    - Charlie: 2,500 tokens of each type (additional tester)
 5. **Verifies setup** and displays final balances

+**Note for JavaScript developers**: You can also use the js-client to bootstrap and test the AMM:
+- `npm run bootstrap` - Bootstrap the AMM with liquidity and test accounts
+- `npm run test-basic` - Test the AMM functionality
+- Add your private key in `config.js` before running these commands

 ### Verification